 To help our new players become familiarized with the sport of hockey, we’ve pulled together a bunch of good information, presented here as Hockey 101.
 It’s part crash-course and part reference, with information for new players and experienced players alike.

 Check out these additional pages about hockey for more information.

 Here are some hockey basics.

 The rink is the area in which hockey in played.
-The ice surface is divided into three zone by the two blue lines: The neutral zone, and the two attacking/defending zones:
+The ice surface is divided into three zones by the two blue lines: The neutral zone, and the two attacking/defending zones:

 Teams play with six players on the ice at a time.
 Substitutions can be made during play without waiting for play to stop.
 Players are typically organized as follows:

 - Goalkeeper (“goalie”): One player is designated as the goalkeeper.
 With additional protective equipment and additional privileges, the goalkeeper has the ultimate responsibility to defend the goal and prevent the other team from scoring.
 In exchange for the additional protective gear and privileges, goalkeepers also have some additional restrictions on their play.